maroskukan/jenkins/README.md

 6. Running automated tests
 7. Packaging the application

-### Petclinic
+### Manual Build
 Before you add build automation to your project, make sure the build itself works on your machine.
 Therefore in case of an issue, you are not dealing with two areas at the same time.

-Start by getting a sample application code.
+Start by getting a sample application code for Spring Petclinic.

 ```bash
 git clone https://github.com/spring-projects/spring-petclinic.git